Cognex-ID/phonegap-manateeworks-v3/README.md

 example : [{"method" : "MWBsetPauseMode" : "value" : [mw_c.PM_STOP_BLINKING]}]

 @name "MWBenableHiRes"
 Enable or disable high resolution scanning.
-It's recommended to enable it when target barcodes are of high density or small footprint.
-If device doesn't support high resolution param will be ignored Default value is true (enabled)
+It is recommended to enable it when target barcodes are of high density or small footprint.
+If device does not support high resolution param will be ignored Default value is true (enabled)
 @param[in]	enableHiRes
 example : [{"method" : "MWBenableHiRes" : "value" : [true]}]

 @name "MWBenableFlash"
 Enable or disable flash toggle button on scanning screen.
-If device doesn't support flash mode button will be hidden regardles of param
+If device does not support flash mode button will be hidden regardles of param
 Default value is true (enabled)
 @param[in]	enableFlash